platanus/potassium/README.md

     $ potassium create project-name

 It's important to note that it will perform a version check before running to ensure that you're using the latest potassium.
+Also, if you feel that it's too slow, you may need to update rubygems: `gem update --system`.

 ### Adding recipes to an existing project